-After you have created and stored a side file, there is no benefit to the PD Tools products in retaining the listing.
+After you have created and stored a side file, there is no benefit to the ADFz family of products in retaining the listing.

 If you already have listings, you can turn them into side files.
 Here is sample JCL to do this conversion (it is provided as member IPVSFILE in the IPV.SIPVSAM1 data set):